spider-gazelle/worker_pool/README.md

 Allocates a minimum number fibers for performing work

 * grows and shrinks the pool as required
-* reduces the overhead of allocating stacks for repeditive, bursty, work
+* reduces the overhead of allocating stacks for repetitive, bursty, work
 * handles long running tasks like websockets

 ## Installation